cormullion/Mellan.jl/README.md

 - chord

-	the length of each line segment (default 5.0).
-This is constant for the entire image, although the line width changes.
+	the length of each line segment (default 2.0).
+This is constant for the entire image, although the radius changes.
 Shorter lines provide more detail.

 - annotation